CIEE-Living-Data-Project/SLYE_BIOL548T_Project/README.md

 The repository contains the files one might expect to see in a typical ecological study including data, scripts, figures, manuscript, etc.

+Note: for this assignment I am not using package" "groundhog" as I use JAGS to run another analysis and using groundhog will affect my ability to connect JAGS to R for baysiean analysis.